 101 N College StreetKilleen, TX 76540Phone: 254-501-7600

-The Human Resources department is located on the 2nd floor of city hall.
+The Human Resources department is located at 718 N. 2nd Street, Building H, Suite B.

 The Golf Course is located between Skylark Field and Roy Reynolds Drive at: